SungJooLee/sungjoolee.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-This page is under construction
+_This website is currently under construction_

 Hello!
-I am a `PhD student` at Columbia University in Ecology, Evolution, and Environmental Biology (E3B).
-I study how `anthropogenic disturbances affect animal movement and its cascading effects on transmission dynamics or hazard formation of zoonotic pathogens`.
+I am a `Ph.D. student in the Department of Ecology, Evolution, and Environmental Biology (E3B) at Columbia University`.
+My research focuses on how anthropogenic disturbances influence animal movement and the cascading effects on zoonotic pathogen transmission dynamics and hazard formation.
+Utilizing this knowledge, I aim to support structured decision-making to identify optimal or cost-effective strategies for disease and hazard control.

+Areas of interest: Disease ecology, Movement ecology, Spatial modeling, Structured decision-making